crispyCrusader/demoBot/README.md

 As of right now, the "private.json" file needs to be in this format:

 * {
-*   "TOKEN" : // Discord Application API Token
+*   "TOKEN" : //Discord Application API Token//
-*   "ADMIN_ROLE" : // Name of the role you want to have admin privileges
+*   "ADMIN_ROLE" : //Name of the role you want to have admin privileges//
-*   "COMMAND_PREFIX" : // Custom command prefix
+*   "COMMAND_PREFIX" : //Custom command prefix//
-*   "PRESENCE" : // Presence description
+*   "PRESENCE" : //Presence description//
-*   "VOICE CHANNEL" : // Voice channel name
+*   "VOICE CHANNEL" : //Voice channel name//
-*   "BOT_CHANNEL" : // Text channel name
+*   "BOT_CHANNEL" : //Text channel name//
 * }

 The token is given to you when you do the following: